- Tutorials

 . -

-You should see a preview of the query results.
+You should see a preview of the query execution logs.
+To see the query results, click the

 7. Add test for DBT model